TheOriginalGeez/Cupid/README.md

 ## Important Mods you should know about

-This section contains information the important mods in this list.
+This section contains information about the important mods in this list.

 ### SexLab - Frameworks